INTERNATIONAL SCHOOL FOR ACTORS AND DIRECTORS

 We offer you our mentorship in order to find how our processes can be integrated and used in future work.
 In the last week you will work intensely with director Dijana Milošević and actress Ivana Milenović Popović, as well as the other professional actors of DAH theater.

-Students of the school will have the opportunity to watch current performances of DAH Theater, film projections, partake in lectures from the artists of DAH as well as those of invited guests.
+Students of the school will have the opportunity to watch current performances of DAH Theater, and to assist film projections and lectures from the artists of DAH and invited guest artists.
 The school will also lead tours across

 The working languages of the International School are both English and Serbian.

 The methods of DAH Theater gave me new angles on how to approach and achieve presence on the stage, encouraged by the principles of balance and double direction, firmly based on the necessity of synergy between voice, movement, and intention.
 I discovered the strength of association and montage, the importance of trust and team work.
 Everything happened spontaneously, without pressure, and only at the end of the process do you realize how much you’ve advanced.